-Wool is a classic for a reason.
+Wool is a timeless classic.
 It has a great range of technical benefits and that’s why we utilise it in our cold-weather products like our jumpers and beanies.
 As part of our continuing efforts to be an ethical company, our Rathlin, Tryfan and Brenin and Idwal all use 100% Responsible Wool Standard (RWS) certified lambswool.

 Why Do We Need the Responsible Wool Standard?